 - Visit your GP.
-They can answer any questions you have about how you’re feeling, talk you through different support options, and refer you to other services who could give you more help.
+They can answer any questions you have about how you’re feeling, talk you through different support options, and refer you to other services that could give you more help.

 - Get in touch with services and organisations that help people with mental health problems.
 Visit our getting help page, or look at ‘organisations that can help’ below for support that is specifically for young people.

 You could text the YoungMinds Crisis Messenger if you need support.
 A trained volunteer will text with you to help you think through your feelings and signpost you to other support.

 Mind has lots of information for young people about understanding your feelings, how to get help and support, what happens when you visit your GP, looking after yourself and more.

 I’m worried about my child – what can I do?